Edom: Hebrew Bible

-The Edomites' original country, according to the Hebrew Bible, stretched from the Sinai peninsula as far as Kadesh Barnea.
-It reached as far south as Eilat, which was the seaport of Edom.
+The Edomites' original country, according to the Hebrew Bible, stretched from the Sinai Peninsula as far as Kadesh Barnea.
+It reached as far south as Eilat, the seaport of Edom.
 On the north of Edom was the territory of Moab.

-The boundary between Moab and Edom was the brook of Zered.
-The ancient capital of Edom was Bozrah.
-According to Genesis, Esau's descendants settled in the land after they had displaced the Horites.
+The boundary between Moab and Edom was the Zered, now called Wadi al-Hasa.
+The ancient capital of Edom was Bozrah, now Busaira, Jordan.
+According to the Book of Genesis, Esau's descendants settled in the land after they had displaced the Horites.
 It was also called the land of Seir; Mount Seir appears to have been strongly identified with them and may have been a cultic site.
-According to biblical narrative, at the time of Amaziah (838 BC), Selah was its principal stronghold, Eilat and Ezion-geber its seaports.
+According to biblical narrative, at the time of King Amaziah of Judah (838 BC), Selah was its principal stronghold, Eilat and Ezion-Geber its seaports.

 Genesis 36:31-43 lists the kings of Edom "before any Israelite king reigned":

-These are the kings who ruled in the land of Edom before a king ruled the children of Israel.
-And Bela ben Beor ruled in Edom, and the name of his city was Dinhabah.
-And Bela died, and Jobab ben Zerah from Bozrah ruled in his place.
-And Jobab died, and Husham of the land of Temani ruled in his place.
-And Husham died, and Hadad ben Bedad, who struck Midian in the field of Moab, ruled in his place, and the name of his city was Avith.
-And Hadad died, and Samlah of Masrekah ruled in his place.
-And Samlah died, and Saul of Rehoboth on the river ruled in his place.
-And Saul died, and Baal-hanan ben Achbor ruled in his place.
-And Baal-hanan ben Achbor died, and Hadar ruled in his place, and the name of his city was Pau, and his wife's name was Mehetabel bat Matred bat Mezahab.
-And these are the names of the clans of Esau by their families, by their places, by their names: clan Timnah, clan Alvah, clan Jetheth, clan Aholibamah, clan Elah, clan Pinon, clan Kenaz, clan Teman, clan Mibzar, clan Magdiel, clan Iram.

-The Hebrew word translated as leader of a clan is aluf, used solely to describe the Dukes of Edom and Moab, in the first five books of Moses.
-However beginning in the books of the later prophets the word is used to describe Judean generals, for example, in the prophecies of Zachariah twice (9:7, 12:5–6) it had evolved to describe Jewish captains, the word also is used multiple times as a general term for teacher or guide for example in Psalm 55:13.
-Aluph as it is used to denote teach or guide from the Edomite word for Duke is used 69 times in the Tanakh.
+The Hebrew word translated as leader of a clan is aluf, used solely to describe the dukes of Edom and Moab in the Torah.
+However, beginning in the books of the later prophets, the word is used to describe Judean generals; for example, in the prophecies of the Book of Zechariah twice (9:7, 12:5–6), it had evolved to describe Jewish captains.
+The word is also used multiple times as a general term for teacher or guide, for example, in Psalm 55:13.